wdporter/acim/text/2-the-separation-and-the-atonement/readme.md

 ^2^You are perfectly safe as long as you are completely unconcerned about your readiness, but maintain a consistent trust in my readiness.
 ^3^If your miracle working inclinations are not functioning properly, not functioning properly is always because fear has intruded on your right-mindedness and has turned your right-mindedness upside down.
 ^4^All forms of not-right-mindedness are the result of refusal to accept the Atonement for yourself.
-^5^If you do accept the Atonement, you are in a position to recognise that those who need healing are simply those who have not realised that right-mindedness <em>is</em> healing.
+^5^If you do accept the Atonement, you are in a position to recognise that those who need healing are simply those who have not realised that right-mindedness *is* healing.

 #### simplified